gitfishdev/linux-referral/README.md

 }
 ```

-You can confirm the payout by searching for the tx hash in [Solscan](https://solscan.io/).
+You can confirm the payout by searching for the tx hash in a block explorer like [Solscan](https://solscan.io/).

 ## Data